Dedicated experts with a proven record of success.

-Gladis Molina Alt is a Deputy Program Director with the Young Center for Immigrant Children’s Rights.
-Based in Phoenix, Gladis oversees the Phoenix and Los Angeles offices.
+Gladis Molina Alt is the Child Advocate Program Director with the Young Center for Immigrant Children’s Rights.
 Gladis comes to the Young Center with a decade of experience in working with Unaccompanied Immigrant Children.
 She has worked in Harlingen, TX for the South Texas Pro Bono Asylum Representation Project (ProBAR); in Los Angeles, CA for Kids in Need of Defense (KIND); and in Phoenix, AZ for The Florence Immigrant & Refugee Rights Project.
 She has represented children in Immigration Court and Juvenile Court, as well as before the U.S. Department of Homeland Security and the Office of Refugee Resettlement.
 Gladis is a native of El Salvador and grew up in Long Beach, CA. She received her B.A. from the California State University in Long Beach (CSULB) and her J.D. from the University of California in Los Angeles (UCLA).
 Before attending law school, Gladis worked at the U.S. House of Representatives as a Policy Fellow for the Congressional Hispanic Caucus Institute (CHCI).

 Danielle Salgado, Deputy Program Director (Harlingen) read more

 Danielle Salgado is a Deputy Program Director with the Young Center for Immigrant Children's Rights.
 Based in Harlingen, she is a recent transplant from New York City to the Rio Grande Valley.
 After graduating from Fordham University School of Law in 2004, Danielle began her legal career working with farm workers in Upstate New York before moving back to the New York City area to work with immigrant victims of domestic violence.
 She then provided comprehensive immigration services to the primarily Latino population in Westchester County.
 Next Danielle worked as the supervising attorney for the immigration and domestic violence units at Northern Manhattan Improvement Corporation (NMIC), a community based organization in the upper Manhattan neighborhoods of Washington Heights and Inwood.
 Most recently, Danielle was the Managing Attorney for the Civil Legal Services Department at STEPS to End Family Violence (STEPS), a program of Edwin Gould Services for Children and Families, a community based organization in East Harlem.

-Marisa Chumil, National Social Work Director (Chicago) read more
+Marisa Chumil, Deputy Director, Social Work (Chicago) read more